Teaching Qualifications Needed

 You’re hired.
 Now what?

 Our friendly staff in the Office of Academic Affairs is ready to answer any questions you have about teaching at COTC.
-Feel free to call us at 740.366.9357 or email academicaffairs@mail.cotc.edu.
+Feel free to contact Michele Hindel, office manager of the Office of the Provost and Academic Affairs, or email academicaffairs@mail.cotc.edu.